atoid/Dash/README.md

 ### Table D1

 Full message from idling CB500F bike.
 Offset in decimal, data in hex.
+Engine byte at offset 8 seems to get different values during ride.
+I've seen hex values 01, 13, 09, 05 and during ride value 13 seems to be the most common.

 | Offset | Data | Description |
 | -- | -- | --- |